heartshare/LXD-Backup-Script/README.md

 - Use of S3 Storage in Wasabi as Mount for Backups
 - Automatic Removal of Repositories, Archives and Everything Script Related
 - Automatic Container Restoration
+- Automatic Tool to Modify All Backup Settings After Install

 ### Types of Backup Storage Available
 - SSH